zwelshman/research-software-engineering-resources/README.md

 # Research Software Engineering (RSE) resources

 The [Github Page](https://zwelshman.github.io/research-software-engineering-resources/) for this repo contains potentially useful resources about RSE.
-It was created becase I found a lot of RSE resouces from different groups.
+It was created because I found a lot of RSE resouces from different groups.

 ## List of reseach software engineering resources for anyone interested.